samclarkb/Food-app/README.md

 ## :bulb: Concept

+## :chart_with_upwards_trend: Proces

+Are you interested in my proces of making the application?
+Click here!

 ## :memo: Wishlist
 There are a few things I didn't get done due to lack of time:
 *